Italosayan/super-dan/README.md

 pip install -r requirements.txt
 ```

--Change PYTHONPATH to path where the project was cloned
+-Change "/Users/path/to/super_dan" to path where the project was cloned

 Each part of the pipeline is independent: